-- Remove the protective plug from the accumulator charge valve. - 2.
-Hold the chuck end of the tester and turn the gauge fully counter clockwise to ensure the plunger inside the chuck is completely retracted. - Screw the tester into the breaker charge valve by turning the chuck.
+- 2. Hold the chuck end of the tester and turn the gauge fully counter clockwise to ensure the plunger inside the chuck is completely retracted. - Screw the tester into the breaker charge valve by turning the chuck.
 Do not use the gauge for turning as this will advance the plunger in the chuck.
-Tighten the chuck lightly against the breaker charge valve. - Turn the gauge clockwise to advance the plunger until a pressure is indicated on the gauge.
+Tighten the chuck lightly against the breaker charge valve. - 4.
+Turn the gauge clockwise to advance the plunger until a pressure is indicated on the gauge.
 Do not overtighten. - 5.
 If the pressure is correct, unscrew the gauge to retract the plunger.
 Then, loosen and remove the tester from the charge valve.
-If the pressure is not correct, proceed to Step 6.
+If the pressure is not correct, proceed to step number 6.

-When disengaging the tester a "POP" of nitrogen is normal.
+Note: When disengaging the tester a "POP" of nitrogen is normal.

 - Connect the charge hose assembly to the charging valve on the tester.
 Make sure the valve on the charge hose assembly is closed.
-Open the valve on the nitrogen bottle. - Very slowly open the valve on the charge hose assembly and slowly meter the nitrogen into the breaker charge valve until the tester reads the correct charge pressure. - 8.
-When the correct pressure is obtained, close the valve on the charge hose assembly and on the nitrogen bottle.
+Open the valve on the nitrogen bottle. - Very slowly open the valve on the charge hose assembly and slowly meter the nitrogen into the breaker charge valve until the tester reads a pressure of 200 psi. - 8.
+Close the valve on the charge hose assembly and on the nitrogen bottle.
 Unscrew the gauge to retract the plunger.
 Loosen and remove the tester from the charge valve.
 Before replacing the protective plug, inspect the plug O-ring.
 If damaged or deformed, replace the plug.
-Apply LoctiteTM 242 to plug and cap.
+Apply Loctite[TM] 243 to plug and cap.